-The DRB should consider this section and the standards contained therein prior to granting a parking waiver for this project, specifically section C.
+The DRB should consider this section and the standards contained therein prior to granting a waiver for the parking access aisle for this project, specifically section C.

 L. Bicycle Parking and Storage Standard and Applicability

 Section 703.L specifies requirements for both Short-Term, and Long-Term bike parking.
 Short-term bike parking is meant for visitors; and should be conveniently located near entrances.
 Long-term bike parking spaces are meant for residents and should be in a secure space.